How To Apply For A US Passport for Newborn Babies

 Photographing Newborn Babies

-The best way to take photographs of your baby is to lay the baby on its back on a white sheet, making sure there are no shadows on the baby's face.
+The best way to take passport photograph of your baby is to lay the baby on its back on a white sheet, making sure there are no shadows on the baby's face.
 Another way is to cover the baby's car seat with a white sheet then place the baby in the car seat.
 Both of these ways make sure the baby's head is supported for the photo.

 - Sometimes it is best to go to the nearby USPS post office and apply for the newborn baby's passport.
 You can get a photo taken there, get all documents notarized, and also send a prepaid mailing envelope to get the baby's passport.